MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 1. From the **Manage templates** panel, select **Insert sections**.

-2. Pick the relevant section for your template from the list..
+2. Pick the relevant section for your template from the list.

 3. You can insert as many sections as you'd like.
 The list of sections inserted will be displayed under the **Insert sections** part.